RubinHaxhiuEpoka/EpokaClubEvents/README.md

 * The application takes the student to the homepage, where they can access different functionalities, after successful authentication.
-* In case of unsuccessful authentication the application informs the student to recheck their credentials in case of a typo of they can sign-up if they don’t have an account
+* In case of unsuccessful authentication the application informs the student to recheck their credentials in case of a typo of they can sign-up if they don’t have an account.
 #### Check Out available Events:
 * The students request to see the list of events that are available after logging in and visiting the homepage.
 * The list of events is retrieved by the application from the database.